 Since the club’s founding, there have been more than 6,000 Lambs, with an elite roster reading like a Who’s Who of American Theatre: Maurice, Lionel, and John Barrymore, Red Barberv, George Michael Cohan, John Wayne, Douglas Fairbanks, and Fred Astaire (who famously stated, “When I was made a Lamb, I felt I had been knighted”).
 The luminaries who have graced The Chatwal, New York halls would make Broadway and Hollywood history.
 Some, such as the dashing John Barrymore, even lived in the dormitory quarters for short periods.

 Stanford White was an extrovert with a penchant for beautiful women.
 He was notorious for hosting scandalous, champagne- soaked parties.
 His apartment on the second floor at Madison Square Garden was infamous for its red swing hanging from the ceiling and often occupied by one of his many girlfriends.
 One such woman was a 17-year-old beauty named Evelyn Nesbit.
 White had a secret love affair with Nesbit, ending when his wandering eye led him astray.
 Nesbit went on to a brief affair with Jack Barrymore before marrying millionaire Harry Kendall Thaw.
 After learning of Nesbit’s tempestuous history with White, Thaw sought out and fatally shot the architect during a show at Madison Square Garden.
 Thaw was found guilty of murder by reason of insanity, a landmark case in American jurisprudence as the first time a defense attorney invoked the plea of temporary insanity and won.

 - Let us reward your loyalty.
-Book directly with us to get new SPG Member Exclusive Rates.
+Book directly with us to enjoy exclusive overnight rates and more for Marriott Bonvoy Members.

 - Start the day right with breakfast for two every day of your stay.